gquelch/Nuke-Public-Scripts/README.md

 	return abcPath
 ```

-There are many different options here, including making use of tracking software intergration such as fTrack or Shotgun, or potentially ENV variables, it really depends on how you or your studio operates
+There are many different options here, including making use of tracking software integration such as fTrack or Shotgun, or potentially ENV variables, it really depends on how you or your studio operates

 <br></br>